-In our vision ordinary people – communities, schools, individuals – who want to make an active contribution to climate change, conservation and ecology in Britain, are given the opportunity to do something useful, creative and socially engaging.
+Our model envisages ordinary people – communities, schools, individuals – who want to make an active contribution to climate change, conservation and ecology in Britain, being given the opportunity to do something useful, creative and socially engaging.
 The case for planting more trees in Britain is now unanswerable; identifying land on which to plant, organising and training people and acquiring trees requires some careful and imaginative thinking.

 Arguments about just how much carbon trees are able to absorb and store vary, but there’s a simple way of looking at it.
 A wood of 8 acres (3ha) will yield about 8 tonnes of wood per year, sustainably – forever.
 Turn that into charcoal and it will yield about a tonne and a half of carbon; a good guide to trees’ storage capabilities.
 More carbon, absorbed and retained by woodland soils, is a long term asset for the earth, while growing trees, even if they are harvested on a regular cycle for firewood, go on cycling and absorbing carbon throughout their lives.